What Do Temporal Graph Learning Models Learn?: Results

+\subheader{Implications.} The given results suggest that most models learn which types of edges are more likely, but not how much more likely they are.
+Since the randomized nature of the SBM setting deliberately isolates group membership from all other predictive signals, this should not be read as direct evidence that the same behavior would occur in real-world graphs.
+Nevertheless, it suggests that current models may overstate homophilic or heterophilic tendencies when such group-level signals are predictive, potentially treating less likely edge categories as effectively absent.

+The memory-based models provide a partial exception to this binary behavior, although memory alone is not sufficient: \jodie{} and \tgn{} avoid fully deterministic predictions but do not consistently reflect the correct homophilic or heterophilic pattern, whereas \dyrep{} is the only model that both avoids binary collapse and preserves the expected group-level preferences.

-\subsubsection{Preferential Attachment}
+\subsubsection{\circled{8} Preferential Attachment}

-Preferential attachment is the phenomena that new nodes joining a network are more likely to connect to nodes of high degree.
-Since we work with a dynamic graph and want to avoid exponential network growth, we adapt this to the scenario where edges at new timesteps are more likely to connect to nodes of high degree across previous timesteps.
+Preferential attachment refers to the phenomenon that high-degree nodes are more likely to receive new links.
+Given its frequent observation in empirical networks, it is of interest whether graph learning models learn this characteristic well.

-\subheader{Approach.} We create graphs based on the Barabási-Albert (BA) model \citep{barabasi_emergence_1999} which has 1000 nodes with 2000 edges at each timestep, for 100 training and 21 validation timesteps.
-We begin with a BA model for the initial timestep to introduce variation in node degree.
-Subsequent timesteps add edges by sampling from nodes proportional to their number of previous edges: e.g., a node with two previous edges is twice as likely to be selected as a node with one previous edge.
-We evaluate the ability of models to learn preferential attachment by examining the relationship between each node's degree and the average probabilities predicted for its potential edges which were never positive in training.
-If preferential attachment is learnt, then the edges connecting to nodes of high degree should receive higher average probabilities.
+\subheader{Approach.} We create graphs based on the Barabási-Albert (BA) model \citep{barabasi_emergence_1999} with 1000 nodes and 2000 edges at each time step, for 100 training and 21 validation time steps---we also consider a denser variant with $4000$ edges per time step.
+The initial time step, $t=0$, is generated with the standard BA model setting the number of edges per incoming node to $m=2$, to introduce variation in node degree.
+Subsequent time steps add edges by sampling two existing nodes proportional to their number of previous edges, as illustrated in \Cref{fig:diagram_hom_pa}, panel \circled{8}.
+The probability $p_i^t$ that node $i$ is selected at time $t$ is defined as $p_i^t=\frac{\sum_{s=0}^{t-1}k_i^t}{\sum_{s=0}^{t-1}\sum_j k_j^s}$ where $k_i^s$ is the degree of node $i$ at time $s$.
+Evaluation is done by examining the relationship between each node's degree and the average probabilities predicted for those of its potential edges that were never positive in training.
+If preferential attachment is learned, then the edges connecting to nodes of high degree should receive higher average probabilities.